Magik: Fictional character biography

-Illyana Rasputin (born Illyana Nikolaievna Rasputina) was born in the Ust-Ordynski Collective farm, near Lake Baikal, Siberia, Russian SFSR, Soviet Union to Nikolai Rasputin and his wife Alexandra Natalya Rasputina.
-Illyana's two older brothers, Mikhail Nikolaievitch Rasputin and Colossus (Piotr "Peter" Nikolaievitch Rasputin) are also mutants.
+Illyana Rasputina was born in the Ust-Ordynski Collective farm, near Lake Baikal, Siberia, Russian SFSR, Soviet Union to Nikolai Rasputin and his wife Alexandra Rasputina.
+The 2006 comic mini-series Colossus: Bloodline established that the family was descended from Grigori Rasputin and a Romani woman named Elena.
+Illyana's two older brothers, Mikhail Rasputin and Colossus (Piotr Rasputin) are also mutants.
 Colossus' superhuman powers manifest while saving Illyana from a runaway tractor.

 At six years old, Illyana is abducted and brought to the United States by Arcade, who uses her and several other hostages to coerce the X-Men into opposing Doctor Doom.
 She is rescued and brought back to the X-Mansion.

 Shortly thereafter, Illyana is called to the Limbo dimension by Belasco, who seeks to bring forth the Elder Gods to rule Earth.
 She is raised there, frequently bullied and tormented by Belasco's underling S'ym.
 To free himself, Belasco needs to fill the Beatrix Medallion with five bloodstones.
 The bloodstones are created by corrupting Illyana's soul, with a new stone appearing as her corruption deepens.
 She is rescued and tutored in the practice of white magic by that dimension's version of Storm (who turned to magic when her mutant powers waned).
 Finding the use of magic abhorrent, Limbo's version of Shadowcat, known as Cat, kidnaps and trains Illyana in hand to hand and sword combat.
 Cat, along with Illyana, storms Belasco's citadel.
-They are overwhelmed by Belasco who further transforms Cat into a feline demonic creature.
+They are overwhelmed by Belasco, who further transforms Cat into a feline demonic creature.
 With Illyana back under his control, Belasco instructs her in the art of black magic in the hopes that it will further corrupt her soul.
 However, Illyana plots Belasco's defeat and continues to resist the dark influence on her soul.
 Illyana forms a mystical bond between both Storm and Cat, who were also tutored by Belasco.

 Belasco succeeds in creating three parts of Illyana's bloodstone pendant.
 Illyana creates the Soulsword and takes over Limbo as its new ruler.
 While wielding the Soulsword she manifests horns, a tail and fangs.
 She banishes Belasco from Limbo and claims S'ym as her servant.
 She then returns to Earth a decade older, although no time has passed on Earth since her kidnapping.
 She subsequently joins the New Mutants.

 Magik misguides one of her teleportation discs through the space-time continuum and strands herself and Mirage in ancient Egypt.
 There, Illyana meets Storm's ancestor Ashake, an Egyptian priestess.
 Together, they defeat an evil sorcerer, Heka-Nut, who sought an ancient mystical sword called the Sword of Bone using Magik's Soulsword.
 Ashake helps Illyana and Mirage return to the present, with Mirage's memory of the incident erased in the process.